-Bulgaria, Romania take first steps into Europe's visa-free zone
+Bulgaria, Romania Take First Steps Into Europe's Visa-Free Zone

 "So we're at three percent in Schengen and we don't know when we'll be there with the other 97 percent," he told AFP.

-Bucharest and Sofia have both said that there will be no going back.
+Bucharest and Sofia have both said there will be no going back.

 "There is no doubt that this process is irreversible," Romanian Interior Minister Catalin Predoiu said this month, adding it "must be completed by 2024 with the extension to land borders".